narrowin/ansible-mikrotik/README.md

 #### Naming convention for inventory var names

-Every variable must start with prefix `routeros_` and then the api/cli endpoint where the config applies e.g. `routeros_interface_bridge` e.g.
+Every variable must start with prefix `routeros_` and then the api/cli endpoint where the config applies e.g. `routeros_interface_bridge`

-In file [inventory/host_vars/clab-s3n-sw-dist1/interface_bridge.yml] you can find a variable named `routeros_interface_bridge`
+In file [inventory/host_vars/clab-s3n-sw-dist1/interface_bridge.yml] you can find the variable named `routeros_interface_bridge`

   * variable starting with prefix `routeros_` indicates it's a variable defining a routeros configuration
   * variable ending with suffix `_interface_bridge` indicates it's a config option which applies to api/cli endpoint `/interface/bridge`